BESTenergytrade/simply/README.rst

 Generating a random scenario
 ----------------------------
-There is also the option of generating a random scenario to be used in `match_market.py`.
-In this case, the parameters `nb_actors`, `nb_nodes` and `weight_factor` should be specified in `config.txt`, otherwise the default parameters are used.
-The only input required before running the main simply function is the `config.txt` file:
+There is also the option of generating a random scenario right before matching using `match_market.py` (as explained in the section below).
+In this case, the parameters `nb_actors`, `nb_nodes` and `weight_factor` should be specified in `config.cfg`, otherwise the default parameters are used.
+The only input required before running the main simply function is the `config.cfg` file with attribute `load_scenario = False`:

 ::

     |-- projects
         |-- your_project_name
-            |-- config.txt
+            |-- config.cfg

-An example of a generated random scenario can be found in `projects/example_projects/random_scenario`.
+An example of config file and a generated random scenario can be found in `projects/example_projects/random_scenario`.

 Running the match market function
 ---------------------------------